About Me

 vox.wpi.edu

-Lighting Designer, Head Electrician, or Rental Coordinator for 12+ musicals and plays
+• Technical Director, Lighting Designer, Head Electrician, and/or Rental Coordinator for 16+ musicals and plays.

 Awards & Honors